UK to introduce law unilaterally changing post-Brexit rules - NewsBreak

 LONDON — (AP) — Britain's government is expected to introduce legislation Monday that would unilaterally change post-Brexit trade rules for Northern Ireland amid opposition from lawmakers who believe the move violates international law.

-The proposed bill aims to scrap parts of a trade treaty that Prime Minister Boris Johnson signed with the European Union by removing checks on goods entering Northern Ireland from the rest of the U.K.
+The proposed bill seeks to remove customs checks on some goods entering Northern Ireland from the rest of the U.K. That will override parts of the trade treaty that Prime Minister Boris Johnson signed with the European Union less than two years ago.

-Britain's government has said the bill is lawful, but the EU has threatened to retaliate, raising the possibility of a trade war between the two sides.
+Britain's government maintains the bill is lawful, but the EU has threatened to retaliate, raising the possibility of a trade war between the two sides.

-Coveney tweeted that the U.K. was seeking to “deliberately ratchet up tension with an EU seeking compromise."

-Johnson sought to brush aside criticism, telling reporters that the proposed change is “relatively simple to do."
+Brushing aside criticism, Johnson told reporters that the proposed change is “relatively simple to do."

 “Frankly, it’s a relatively trivial set of adjustments in the grand scheme of things," he told LBC Radio.